Community-centered design

 Setting the foundation

-Before we’re able to design equitable and inclusive products for the people and communities we serve, we must first turn our attention to the ways in which we work.
+Before we’re able to design useful products for the people and communities we serve, we must first turn our attention to the ways in which we work.

 Illustration of people working together